Members of the National Haemophilia Council

 Dr. Ruth Gilmore, Consultant Haematologist, University Hospital Galway, Newcastle Rd, Galway, H91 YR71

 Dr. Ruth Gilmore qualified in 1998 from National University of Ireland, Galway.
 Subsequently, she did her postgraduate Haematology training in Ireland and did a Masters in Medical Informatics as well as an MD on Thrombin Generation in Trinity College Dublin whilst working at the National Centre Hereditary Coagulation Disorders in St James’s Hospital.

 Ms. Debbie Greene, Administrator, Irish Haemophilia Society, First Floor, Cathedral Court, New Street, Dublin 8, D08 VH64

 Ms. Debbie Greene joined the Irish Haemophilia Society in 2003.
 Ms. Greene is the Administrator of the Society having taken up the role in May 2009.
-Ms. Greene oversees the day to day running of the office including the organization of Information Days, Regional Meetings and Conferences, Staffing, Event Management, the Website and is the Editor of all Irish Haemophilia Society Publications.
+Ms. Greene oversees the day to day running of the office including the organization of Information Days, Regional Meetings and Conferences, Staffing and Event Management.
 Ms. Greene is a member of the Irish Haemostasis Research Foundation and is also involved with the World Federation of Hemophilia Twinning Program.
 Ms. Greene represents the Society at various Comprehensive Care Centre Team Meetings.